What That Sound Means for Central Coast Homeowners

 Here’s how to tell what’s going on, what you can safely handle yourself, and when it’s time to call a professional.

-Why Garage Doors Get Noisy on the Central Coast
+Why Garage Doors Get Suddenly Get Noisy on the Central Coast

 Homes from Monterey to Santa Cruz deal with conditions that garage doors don’t love.